(Photo by Bruno Bayley)

-By day, Mercedes Bends supervises construction workers; at night she's part of the Brighton drag scene and has dealt with her fair share of leering drunks and horny men.
-She likes to deploy a non-gender-specific array of weapons to combat haters, whether she's at her job or in the bar.
+By day, MERCEDES BENDS supervises bulky, hairy-arsed builders; at night she's part of the Brighton drag scene and has dealt with her fair share of leery stag-dos and drunken piss-takers.
+She likes to deploy a non-gender specific array of weapons to combat haters, whether onsite or in the bar.

 Drag queens can be really scary.
 I can do it.
 Obviously I don't do it for the sake of it, but I can turn it on if I have to.
 There's something unhinging about someone who looks so girly but has the physical aggression of a man.
 Women are good at mental torture, whereas a man will punch.
 The combination of the two creates a powerful effect.

-I used to work in a bar in Brighton that catered to [bachelor and bachelorette parties].
-Straight guys who would normally mock gays would come in.
+I used to work in a bar in Brighton that catered to hen and stag-dos.
+Straight guys on stag-dos who would normally mock gays would come in.
 Without my drag, they would have the ability to intimidate me.
-The drag was like an armor that gave me the upper hand.
+The drag was like an armour that gave me the upper hand.

 Building sites can be really aggressive places, too.
 But it's just about baring your teeth bigger than they can.
-A lot of people who work in manual-labor jobs and want to cause trouble are quite simple.
-All I have to do is use a word with a couple more syllables, and they're mentally intimidated.
+A lot of people who work in manual labour jobs and want to cause trouble are quite simple.
+All I have to do is use a word with a couple more syllables and they're mentally intimidated.

 I've caused whole pub brawls because people have been intimidated by the sexual element.
-Once, at the Brighton bar, a guy came in with a group of his mates.
-He ended up taking a real shine to me.
+Once, at the Brighton bar, a stag came in with a group of his mates.
+The stag ended up taking a real shine to me.
 Next thing I know, there's a brawl.
-His brother kicked off 'cause he was paying me too much attention.
+His brother kicked off 'cos he was paying me too much attention.
 He was shouting: "My brother's not going home with a cock in a bra."
 The barman got involved and started lamping people, and I waded in there in full drag.